sara-sabr/ITStrategy/_posts/en/2021-10-05-product-management-part-2.md

 The proposed product-type assurance is mapped to four [Product Lifecycle Process steps]({{site.baseurl}}/strategy-product-management.html#appendix-c---product-life-cycle-overview):

 1. _Gate 1 – Intake_: the artefacts used to justify the product-based funding model (e.g. multi-yearly budget costing, the value stream teams involved, sources of funds, agreed schedule cadence, [Architecture Boundaries]({{site.baseurl}}/strategy-product-management.html#appendix-a---product-architectural-boundaries))
 2. _Gate 2 – Review_: a periodic cycle in a product-based model  to review the product’s value and enterprise alignment (e.g. involves a [Product’s outcome-based roadmap]({{site.baseurl}}/strategy-product-management.html#product-roadmap-as-the-investment-plan), Yearly Budget Costing, Key Product Metrics focused on performance indicators change, [Architecture Boundaries]({{site.baseurl}}/strategy-product-management.html#appendix-a---product-architectural-boundaries)).
 3. _Gate 3 – Continuous Improvements_: the series of releases the product undertakes.
 It includes approvals to deploy, acceptance reports, and product workload metrics.
-    a. _Gate 3 Updates_: during the continuous improvement step, Product teams perform periodic updates, such as bi-yearly, to corporate committees (e.g. investment board, enterprise architecture review board). b._Gate 2 Reviews_: every X years, Product Teams are expected to go back to Gate 2 and perform product reviews.
+   - _Gate 3 Updates_: during the continuous improvement step, Product teams perform periodic updates, such as bi-yearly, to corporate committees (e.g. investment board, enterprise architecture review board).
+   - _Gate 2 Reviews_: every X years, Product Teams are expected to go back to Gate 2 and perform product reviews.
 A review expects some changes (e.g. Architectural boundaries, product roadmap).
 4. _Gate 4 – Decommission_: the end of life of the product.

 These gates represent assurance evidence only, and do not completely reflect the work that a Product team would do (such as [evaluating a previous release](https://014gc.sharepoint.com/sites/JobBankDataCentre/SitePages/In-depth-Analysis.aspx?OR=Teams-HL&CT=1631903451640) using data analytics to inform the product’s strategy and roadmap evolution).